What is Rhombus?

 There are two ways to find the area of a rhombus.

-- Area of a Rhombus When its Base and Altitude are Known
+• Area of a rhombus when its base and altitude are known

-So, Area of rhombus = base × height = (b × h) square units.
+Area of rhombus = base × height = (b × h) square units.

-So, Area of rhombus = $\frac{(d1\times d2)}{2}$ square units; where d1 and d2 are the diagonals of a rhombus.
+d1 and d2 are the lengths of diagonals of a rhombus.

 Perimeter of Rhombus

 The perimeter of a rhombus is the total length of its boundaries.
-As all the four sides of a rhombus are equal, its perimeter is calculated by multiplying the length of its side by 4.
+As all four sides of a rhombus are equal, its perimeter is calculated by multiplying the length of its side by 4.

-That is, Perimeter of a rhombus = 4 × a units; where ‘a’ is the length of the side of the rhombus.
+where ‘a’ is the length of the side of the rhombus.

 Solved Examples on Rhombus